SebastianEngel/ActionBar-PullToRefresh/README.md

-# PLEASE NOTE, THIS PROJECT IS NO LONGER BEING MAINTAINED
+# PLEASE NOTE:

+This project is a continuation of the original, no longer maintained, [ActionBar-PullToRefresh](https://github.com/chrisbanes/ActionBar-PullToRefresh) library.

 * * *